Back to the Basics

 What should I see in the park?

 Begin your visit at the Independence Visitor Center at 6th and Market Streets.
 Park rangers can provide you with suggestions for visiting the park depending on your interests and the length of your stay.
+While many sites reopen on September 9, some will remain closed, including Franklin Court.
 For more information about park sites, see places to go.

 Does the park have an admission charge?